 As much as we all loved it here at Vita Player, the PlayStation TV was a commercial failure in the West.
 Marketed as an add-on for the PlayStation 4, no-one really seemed to know what it was.
 Unless you were a PS Vita enthusiast, or already owned one, the chances were that you had no idea what Sony’s microconsole could actually do.
 While it managed to do reasonably well in Japan, it was marketed differently.
 There the console was known as the PlayStation Vita TV and there was do doubt of what the machine actually was.

 In contrast, the West marketed it primarily as a streaming device to accompany the PS4.
-The packaging barely mentioned the PS Vita and made no mention of it’s capabilities of running legacy content.
+The packaging barely mentioned the PS Vita and made only a passing mention of it’s capabilities of running legacy content.
 It’s no wonder it was axed after such a short lifespan.
 It didn’t help that many games didn’t run on it.
 This was limited not by technology but a requirement of the console that meant a minor patch adding a line of code was often all that was needed.

 It’s a pity because games that worked (and there are an incredible number) looked truly stunning through HDMI and on a television.
 It added a whole new level to PS Vita gaming.
 And that brings me on to the other aspect of what the PSTV offered.
 Legacy gaming…